 Thank you for visiting the Ferring Probus Club’s website.
-We are a mixed Club who enjoy regular opportunities to meet and share time together through various activities.
+We are a Club whose membership consists of both retired ladies and gentlemen who enjoy regular opportunities to meet and share time together through various activities.
+Please come and join us at one of our Coffee Mornings where you will find a warm welcome.
 David Gibbs, President

 Ferring Probus Club, founded in 1982, meets twice a month for members to socialise, enjoy fellowship, make new friends and develop their interests.
 Members are retired or semi-retired and come from all walks of life.
 The Club welcomes speakers who give talks on a wide variety of interesting subjects.
 Members enjoy a wonderful lunch, followed by a talk, at Worthing Indoor Bowls Club every month.
 Social activities include monthly coffee mornings, afternoon tea outings, playing games (eg Shuffleboard) and entertainment (eg films, Bell Ringers).

-If you are interested in learning more about our Club please contact:
+If you are interested in learning more about our Club please come to a Coffee Morning or contact:

 David Gibbs, President